Jordan Kahu: 2019

 On 15 February, Kahu represented the Māori All Stars side, kicking a goal in the 14–34 loss to the Indigenous All Stars.
 On 18 February, Kahu joined the North Queensland Cowboys on a one-year deal.

 In Round 1 of the 2019 NRL season, he made his debut for the Cowboys, starting at fullback in their 24–12 win over the St George Illawarra Dragons.
 In Round 17, he fractured his eye socket in the Cowboys' 15–12 win over the Sydney Roosters, missing five weeks.
 He returned in Round 22, playing the final four games of the season.
 He ended the 2019 season as the Cowboys' top point scorer, with 86 points in 19 games.

 On 13 September, it was announced that he would be leaving the Cowboys at the end of the season.
 With clauses in his previous contract with the Broncos still standing, Kahu returned to the Broncos for the 2019-2020 pre-season.

 2020

 Hampered by the injuries and indifferent form of their available centres and wingers, Kahu made only two appearances for Brisbane in the 2020 NRL season, a year in which the club finished last on the table for the first time in their history.

 2021

-Kahu retired at the end of the 2021 NRL season.
+Kahu announced that he would retire at the end of the 2021 NRL season.